gautam-balamurali/alpha-mail-app/README.md

 # alpha-mail-app

-- A simple mail app with basic functionalities.
+- 📫AlphaMail📬 is a simple mail app with basic functionalities.

 ## Tech Stack